andwang/backbonecast/chapters/model.md

 When the ajax call succeeds, the `success` handler will be called; otherwise, the `error` handler will be called.

-*Caveat:* if you try the code out, you'll find that your requests will be denied.
+*Caveat:* if you try the code out in the [playground](../apps/playground/playground.html), you'll find that your requests will be denied.
 The reason is that my backend needs to see some authentication headers.
 I'll show you how to add these, but they are unique to the needs of my backend:

 {% highlight javascript %}
 andrew.save(null, {